YueGroup/yuegroup.github.io/content/authors/SabatinoSpencer/_index.md

 ---
 # Display name
-title: Rahul Sheshanarayana
+title: Spencer Sabatino

 # Username (this should match the folder name)
 authors:
-  - rs2246
+  - SabatinoSpencer

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: M.S. student
+role: Ph.D. student

 # Organizations/Affiliations
 organizations: